 Partnerships in more than one sector (Key Action 2)

-Organisations and charter-holding institutions can apply for funding to run collaborative projects aimed at improving provision across more than one sector.
+Organisations and charter-holding institutions can apply for funding to run collaborative projects aimed at improving provision across more than one of the five Erasmus+ sectors (along with HE, the sectors are vocational education and training, schools, adult education, and youth).
 Find out more about applying for funding for Strategic Partnerships in more than one sector.

 Joint Master's Degrees